rhdevs/intro_to_git_22/hello.md

 I like to play games.

-I think I am not good at coding.
+I think I am doing my best to survive uni.